-Looking for ways to keep practicing your language over the summer?
+Looking for ways to keep practicing your language, no matter where you are?
 Check out our virtual Conversation Hours.
-Sessions available in Italian, Russian, Spanish, Turkish, and Yoruba.
+Sessions available in many languages.

 For students who want to learn more about Zoom and how to best navigate the online environment, please visit our resource folder on Google Drive.
 It contains one-pagers that explain Zoom features, a live video demo of a Zoom room from the student perspective, and a tip sheet on how to succeed as an online language learner.

-Also check out the list of Things to keep in mind now that your classes are online provided by Cornell’s Learning Strategies Center and resources for how to cope from Cornell Health.
+Also check out the list of Things to keep in mind as you participate in online classes provided by Cornell’s Learning Strategies Center and resources for how to cope from Cornell Health.

 Where can I find more information on accessibility, accommodation, and inclusion for online courses?